 Most times, matching “like with like” both in terms of efficiency and brand is the simplest solution.
 But if you’re only replacing a furnace, but not the air conditioner, it may be something you need to keep in mind.

 Furnace Installation Considerations

-For the most part, installation of a single-stage, dual-stage, or variable-speed furnace is the same.
+For the most part, the installation of a single-stage, dual-stage, or modulating furnace is the same.
 The biggest differences will be in the thermostat needed to run them properly, and possibly some extra wiring to the thermostat (though this is rare).

 That’s not to say that there won’t be installation considerations beyond the furnace itself.
 You may need to consider things like ductwork or gas lines.
 But the equipment type will be largely the same.

 Of course, cost will differ as well.
-It will come as no surprise that variable-speed will be the most expensive, but it also comes with the most potential benefits.
+It will come as no surprise that modulating units will be the most expensive, but they also come with the most potential benefits.
 We’ll talk a little bit more below about when this extra cost can be worth it for a home.